-Vancouver is one of Canada’s most popular cities, full of fun things to do, places to see and neighbourhoods to enjoy.
-Here are 20 attractions you must visit during your next trip to Vancouver.
+Vancouver is one of Canada’s most popular cities, full of fun things to do, places to see and neighborhoods to enjoy.
+Here are 20 attractions you must visit during your next trip here.

-One of the biggest urban parks in North America, Stanley Park is nearly entirely surrounded by water.
-There’s plenty to see in and around the park, like its beaches, lagoon and lake, with stunning views from every angle, and its seawall, where you can exercise.
-Stanley Park is also the world’s longest uninterrupted waterfront path, at 28 kilometres (17 miles).
+One of the biggest urban parks in North America, Stanley Park is almost entirely surrounded by water.
+There’s plenty to see in and around the park, including its beaches, lagoon and lake with spectacular views from every angle; and its seawall, where you can exercise.
+Stanley Park is also the world’s longest uninterrupted waterfront path, at 28km (17 mi).

 Metropolis at Metrotown

 For shopping lovers, a visit to Vancouver isn’t complete without checking out the stores in British Columbia’s largest mall.
-Metropolis at Metrotown in Burnaby (in the Greater Vancouver area) is also the third largest mall in Canada, with over 400 stores across four floors.
-It has shops for everyone on every budget: from Forever21 and Old Navy to Michael Kors and Guess.
+Metropolis at Metrotown in Burnaby (in the Greater Vancouver area) is also the third-largest mall in Canada, with more than 400 stores across four floors.
+It has shops for everyone on every budget: from Old Navy to Michael Kors and Guess.

 Located within Stanley Park, Vancouver Aquarium is a popular local attraction.
-As a non-profit organisation, the aquarium is “dedicated to effecting the conservation of aquatic life through education, research and direct action”.
-Some of the animals include dolphins, sea otters, penguins, reef sharks, rays (which you can touch!) and sea lions.
+As a non-profit organization, the aquarium is “dedicated to effecting the conservation of aquatic life through education, research and direct action.”
+Some of the animals include dolphins, sea otters, penguins, reef sharks, rays (which you can touch) and sealions.

-Science World has hundreds of interactive exhibits inside its interesting geodesic dome exterior, including art displays, hands-on areas, live science shows, puzzles, and the current Made in Canada exhibition.
-Another feature is its OMNIMAX Theatre, which is currently showing A Beautiful Planet.
+Science World has hundreds of interactive exhibits inside its interesting geodesic dome exterior, including art displays, hands-on areas, live science shows, puzzles and the Made in Canada exhibition.
+Another feature is its Omnimax Theatre, great for a 3D cinema experience.

 Museum of Anthropology

 Vancouver’s Museum of Anthropology is located in Point Grey, on the University of British Columbia’s beautiful campus.
-It’s known for having one of the world’s finest collections of Northwest Coast First Nations art.
-Its building is an award-winning design too, by Canadian architect Arthur Erickson.
+It’s known for having a fabulous collection of Northwest Coast First Nations art.
+Its building is an award-winning design by Canadian architect Arthur Erickson.

 Queen Elizabeth Park

 Hiding in Stanley Park’s shadow is Queen Elizabeth Park.
-This 130 acre park in suburban Vancouver offers stunning views of the city and its surrounding mountains.
+This 53ha (130-acre) park in suburban Vancouver offers fabulous views of the city and its surrounding mountains.
 It’s perfect to visit in every season, thanks to the ever-changing vista.
 People can wander the grounds outside, or head inside to Bloedel Conservatory and its indoor tropical garden.

 One of three major mountains in North Vancouver, Grouse Mountain has a cable car, which means it’s an accessible place to visit in both winter and summer.
 Around the holidays, the mountain transforms into the Peak of Christmas, with ice skating, Santa photos, sleigh rides and the usual winter activities.
 In summer, tackle the Grouse Grind and then enjoy the Lumberjack Show on top of the mountain.

-Labelled as Western Canada’s premier venue for live events, BC Place is a glowing piece of the city’s skyline.
-It has a retractable roof, which is the largest of its kind in the world.
-It hosts concerts, as well as Vancouver Whitecaps and BC Lions games.
+Labeled western Canada’s premiere venue for live events, BC Place is a glowing beacon on the city’s skyline.
+Its retractable roof is the largest of its kind in the world, and it plays host to concerts, as well as Vancouver Whitecaps and BC Lions games.
 It’s also home to BC Sports Hall of Fame.

 Vancouver Art Gallery

-Vancouver Art Gallery is the largest gallery in Western Canada, and features both historical and contemporary exhibits by regional, national and international artists.
+Vancouver Art Gallery, the largest gallery in western Canada, features both historical and contemporary exhibits by regional, national and international artists.
 It’s housed in the former provincial courthouse, and its exterior is used in many films and TV shows.

 Known to locals as Kits or Kits Beach, Kitsilano Beach is where you will find a lot of residents in the summertime.
 There’s ample park space around the beach for picnics, plus volleyball nets and Kitsilano Pool.
-The 137 metre outdoor pool is Vancouver’s only saltwater swimming pool, open from mid-May to mid-September.
+The 137m (450ft) outdoor pool is Vancouver’s only saltwater swimming pool, open from mid-May to mid-September.

-One of Vancouver’s hippest neighbourhoods, Commercial Drive’s main hub runs from Venables Street in the north to 13th Avenue in the south.
-There are over 400 businesses here, which are predominantly owner-operated.
-Whether you’re searching for food, locally-brewed beers or a quirky boutique, the Drive has it all.
+One of Vancouver’s hippest neighborhoods, Commercial Drive’s main hub runs from Venables Street in the north to 13th Avenue in the south.
+There are more than 400 businesses here, which are predominantly owner-operated.
+Whether you’re searching for food, locally brewed beers or an unusual boutique, the Drive has it all.

-Found in West Vancouver, Lighthouse Park is one of the most scenic parks on the West Coast.
-There are many hikes that take people along the coastline or through acres of Douglas firs, but seeing the lighthouse on the cliff is the best part.
+Found in West Vancouver, Lighthouse Park is one of the most attractive parks on the West Coast.
+There are many hikes that take people along the coastline or through forests of Douglas firs, but seeing the lighthouse on the cliff is the best part.

 Capilano Suspension Bridge

-Capilano Suspension Bridge is one of Vancouver’s top tourist attractions.
-Besides the bridge, which is suspended above the North Vancouver forest, there’s also a cliff walk, other foot bridges, a story centre and treetop adventures.
+Capilano Suspension Bridge is a popular tourist attraction in Vancouver.
+Besides the bridge, which is suspended above the Capilano River and the surrounding forest, there’s also a cliff walk, other footbridges, a story center and treetop adventures.